 Projects can involve a range of activities, including: a) primary data collection/analysis or secondary data analysis that contributes to new or existing population health knowledge; b) creation of data-informed methods to inform new interventions or programs; c) development and/or pilot of a new public health intervention or program; or d) evaluation of the design, implementation, or impact of a pilot intervention, program, or policy.

 The principal investigator (PI) must be a tenured or tenure-track Syracuse University faculty member or Professor of Practice from any college or program.
 Multidisciplinary teams and the inclusion of a community-based partner organization are encouraged.
-Postdoctoral Fellows can be included as collaborators on proposals, but are not eligible to apply as PIs.
+Postdoctoral Fellows and graduate students can be included as collaborators on proposals, but are not eligible to apply as PIs.
 Proposals with multiple PIs are acceptable as long as at least one of the PIs holds a primary tenured, tenure-track, or Professor of Practice appointment at Syracuse University.

 For instructions, review the 2020 RFP: 2020 Faculty Fellows Request for Proposals

 A 2-page letter of intent (LOI) is required by March 13, 2020 (5:00 EST).
 After review, a subset of applicants will be invited to submit a full proposal, which will be due by April 15, 2020 (5:00 EST).

 Questions about any aspect of this RFP can be directed to Shannon Monnat, Lerner Chair for Public Health Promotion, at firstname.lastname@example.org.